bonyuta0204/Essay/Draft.md

 Emotion, positive character, and positive institutions (Seligman & Csikszentmihalyi, 2000).
 Some studies did a research on application of positive PSY ((Linley & Joseph, 2004).)
 **In this article, we first review the recent growth within Positive psychology.
-Next, we describe basic research that bears on whether people can become lastingly happier, and then we present the results of our own happiness interventions that we rigorously tested with a randomized,placebo- controlled design**
+Next, we describe basic research that bears on whether people can become lastingly happier, and then we present the results of our own happiness interventions that we rigorously tested with a randomized, placebo- controlled design**

-We focus the rest of this article on the efficacy of psycho- logical interventions to increase individual happiness,in many ways the bottom line of work in positive psychology
+We focus the rest of this article on the efficacy of psycho- logical interventions to increase individual happiness, in many ways the bottom line of work in positive psychology

 One nonobvious reason to be interested in interventions that build happiness is that happiness is not an epiphenomenon.
-E.g. happiness is causal and bring many benefit beside feeling good.
+E.g. happiness is causal and bring many benefit besides feeling good.

->From the Buddha,through the human potential movement of the 1960s,through the pioneering work of Michael Fordyce (1977,1983),through the self-improvement industry of the 1990s,at least 100 “interventions” claiming to increase happiness lastingly have been proposed.
+>From the Buddha, through the human potential movement of the 1960s, through the pioneering work of Michael Fordyce (1977, 1983), through the self-improvement industry of the 1990s, at least 100 “interventions” claiming to increase happiness lastingly have been proposed.

 >Research into the hedonic treadmill, adaptation, and the heritability of positive affectivity has implied that people adapt rapidly to positive changes in their world and soon return to their baseline levels of happiness (Brickman & Campbell, 1971; Kahneman, 1999; Lykken & Tellegen, 1996